 Winning by Volume

 Have you heard of the phrase ‘winning by volume’ in your worldly travels?
 It works like this.
-Study consistently and continuously to gain your knowledge so that when you need an answer, it is not the first time you have heard of this subject or concept.
+Study consistently and continuously to gain knowledge so that when you need an answer, it is not the first time you have heard of this subject or concept.

-The only common denominator in the many success stories I have read about is summed up in one word: Persistence.
-Alter your dreams and know when something is not the right path and let it go.
+The only common denominator in the many success stories I have read about is summed up in one word: persistence.

-However, it is still important that you make sure you do find another path to the top of the mountain!
+However, it is still important that you find a path to the top of the mountain!

-Seinfeld said “After a few days you’ll have a chain.
-Just keep at it and the chain will grow longer every day.
+Seinfeld said, “After a few days, you’ll have a chain.
+Just keep at it, and the chain will grow longer every day.
 You’ll like seeing that chain, especially when you get a few weeks under your belt.
-Your only job is to not break the chain.”
+Your only job is not to break the chain.”

 We see this concept being lived out in many celebrated achievers.